 Primer: we have eaten a lot of kale salads.
-Whosever idea it was to serve raw kale should have to live off this stuff for the rest of their life.
+Whoever had the idea to serve raw kale should have to live off this stuff for the rest of their life.
 In other words, this was by far our least favorite thing.
 Save the raw kale for the vegans.

 Well-cooked fish, not remarkable.

 Some say that ribs should be “fall-off-the-bone,” but most BBQ nerds dispute this, arguing that over-tender ribs are overcooked.
 These ribs were, in fact, falling off the bone, but the spices and smokiness made them delicious.
 Perhaps there’s something to that whole tenderness thing.
 More please.